giucal/post/README.md

 # Makesite

 A blueprint for a simple static website.
-Built with Make, pandoc, and *some* shell script.
+Built with Make, Pandoc, and some shell script.

 ## Directory structure